-We and the selling shareholder have entered into an underwriting agreement with the underwriters named below on the terms described below.
+We and the selling shareholder intend to enter into an underwriting agreement with the underwriters named below on the terms described below.
 The underwriters' obligations are several, which means that each underwriter is required to purchase a specific number of shares, but is not responsible for the commitment of any other underwriter to purchase shares.
 Subject to the terms and conditions of the underwriting agreement, each underwriter has severally agreed to purchase from us and the selling shareholder the number of shares of common stock set forth opposite its name below:

 Underwriters Number of Shares

-Needham & Company, Inc. 2,375,000
+Needham & Company, Inc.

-Piper Jaffray & Co.
-1,187,500

-Thomas Weisel Partners LLC 1,187,500
+Thomas Weisel Partners LLC

-Total 4,750,000
+Total